XKNX/XKNX.github.io/index.md

 Introduction
 ------------

-XKNX gives you full congrol of your KNX devices:
+XKNX gives you full control of your KNX devices:

 ````python
 from xknx import XKNX,Config